-Most Blaupunkt radios beginning about 1965 have an input port commonly referred to as the "DIN input".
+Most Blaupunkt radios beginning about 1967 (X-series) have an input port commonly referred to as the "DIN input".
 These input ports allow for external devises such as an external tape player, external short wave receiver or an external traffic decoder to easily be plugged into your vehicles stereo system.
 While a chrome front shortwave receiver or original equipment external tape may have a decorative quality as an optional accessory to the dash of a vintage car, they generally aren't very useful these days.

-The good news is that this port can be used for modern external devices as well such as MP3 players, iPod's, tablets and cell-phones.
+The good news is that this port can be used for modern external devices as well such as MP3 players, iPod's, tablets, cell-phones and even Bluetooth.
 This allows you to listen to music from your external device through your vintage cars vintage stereo system.
 Just pull out the rear white cap and plug in the external device cable.
 Plug in the small male end into your cell-phones headphone jack, you can now listen to your stored or streaming music.
 We suggest turning the dial to either the top end (above 104 or 108) or bottom end (below 88) on the FM dial in order to avoid background radio signals overlapping your music.

 The cables we sell never have to be unplugged from the back of the radios and can stay in place permanently.
 Other companies only provide cables that have to be unplugged from the rear of the radio when not in use, which is seriously inconvenient.
 Our cables are custom made here in the US with superior materials ensuring years of trouble-free performance.